-There have been a number of inquiries, reviews and commissioned investigations in Western Australia (WA) concerned with the adequacy of existing policies and potential reforms to manage problems attributable to the use of alcohol and other drugs, including –
+There have been a number of inquiries, reviews and commissioned investigations in Western Australia (WA) concerned with the adequacy of treatment services and policies, legislative arrangements, which have proposed reforms to manage problems attributable to the use of alcohol and other drugs –

 - Investigation into drugs and alcohol by Dr Archie Ellis (1972)